-You can become a well-qualified medical assistant in North Carolina by following these steps:
+Follow these steps to become a well-qualified medical assistant in North Carolina:

 |Maintain Your Professional Credential|

 Medical assistants in North Carolina are not required to be licensed, earn a specific education, or complete a prescribed training regimen.
-However in North Carolina the private sector picks up where state regulations leave off.
-Although medical assistant qualification requirements are not written into law, they are often specified by employers and commonly include:
+However, employers pick up where state regulations leave off so you can expect today’s top employers to hire only those candidates who have completed a formal medical assisting program and national certification.

 - Clinical office procedures